 * pertaining to the history of civilisation

 ** incredibly, no one (in the literature, that is) seems to have realised that the Kalman Filter (KF) is a key factor in conscious processing, in that it permits the construction of zero-wait command and control hierarchies.
 In the TDE model, a different interpretation is given to the predictor and corrector stages than is used in the KF literature.
 The predictor stage ('leading' or feedforward phase) is the low-latency 'involuntary' part, and the corrector stage ('lagging' or feedback phase), is the high-latency part.
-The mechanism of consciousness consists of the piecewise, recursive replacement of conscious, novel inputs with unconscious, construction-kit output units obtained from the cerebellum's cross-bar perceptron.
+The mechanism of consciousness consists of the piecewise, recursive replacement of conscious, novel inputs with unconscious, construction-kit output units obtained from the cerebellum's cross-bar perceptron (actually a Moore machine ROM).
 Think about exactly what this means- it is one thing to automate a well-learned activity (ie replace its feedback loop 'gaps' with pre-formed building blocks), but to be able to automate each and every completely new, novel movement as it occurs is an astounding trick.
 There are two net benefits.
 The first is to dramatically reduce the motor latency (the time delay between drive states and driven actions) and the second is to dramatically reduce the reaction latency (the time delay between experienced situations and emotional reactions to these situations).
 The result is that the organism equipped with this 'algorithm' is much more engaged in the interplay of cause-and-effect (ie sensorimotor 'immediacy') between self and world.
 When external things happen, they are experienced (almost) immediately, but more importantly, when the organism ' free wills' a given behaviour, their body responds (almost) immediately to their inner commands.
 This mechanism debunks Libet's Paradox completely, because it explains why there appears to be a backwards referral of time, even with an action sequence loop the organism has not had prior experience of.

 *** the phrase 'discrete computation' is a tautology.
 All computation is discrete:-see my draft paper -'There is no such thing as sub-symbolic computation'.